MizaGBF/GBFAP/readme.md

 # Hosting
 You might be interested in hosting your own copy.
-There are three configurations provided in the included [config.json](https://github.com/MizaGBF/GBFAP/blob/main/json/config.json) file for you to play with.
+There are multiple configurations provided in the included [config.json](https://github.com/MizaGBF/GBFAP/blob/main/json/config.json) file for you to play with.
 **You can select which configuration to use by change the value of `use_game_config`**.
 Or for testing and debugging, in the URL parameter.
 Example: `?config=test`.